+The 'Employee' Line of the comprehensive income and expenditure statement for 2018/19 includes £12,500 in respect of compensation payment.
 In concluding the organisational restructure, undertaken in the previous year, the Authority terminated an employment contract, by mutual agreement, in 2017/18.
-The 'Employee' line of the Comprehensive Income and Expenditure Statement includes redundancy payment costs of £38,750 which had been agreed in the previous year.
-The 2016/17 termination benefits of £699,718 related to redundancy payments, early release costs paid to the pension fund and compensation payments.
+The 'Employee' line of the Comprehensive Income and Expenditure Statement for 2017/18 includes redundancy payment costs of £38,750 which had been agreed in the previous year.